 Parangtritis Beach is like what Kuta Beach is to Bali.
-It is Yogyakarta’s number one beach, a top destination, especially for first-time tourists.
-The beach is prominent or its long shoreline, sand dunes, and gray volcanic sand.
-It is located in Bantul City, Yogyakarta, around 30 km from the famous Malioboro.
+It is Yogyakarta’s number-one beach, a top destination, especially for first-time tourists.
+The beach is prominent for its long shoreline, sand dunes, and gray volcanic sand.
+And situated in Bantul City, Yogyakarta, around 30 km from the famous Malioboro street.

-Parangtritis Beach is also a sacred place in Javanese culture.
-Even a little child in the region knows of the legend of Nyi Roro Kidul.
-The mythical queen who rules the southern sea.
-Locals believe Parangtritis Beach is a supernatural door to the underwater kingdom of Queen Kidul.
+Pantai Parangtritis, as called by the locals reckoned a sacred place.
+In particular to Javanese people and culture.
+Even a little child in the region knows about the legend of Queen Nyi Roro Kidul.
+Among Javanese people, the mythical queen believed as the one who rules the southern sea.

 There’s a warning to advise visitors.
-To not wear green color clothes when traveling to this beach.
-The locals believe that the Queen of South loves the green color.
-And she will drag people to the sea.
-Make them drown if they wear something green.
+Do not wear any green color fabrics when coming to this beach.
+As the myth starts and goes by.
+Until now the locals still believe that the Queen loves the green color.
+And she will drag, drowning whoever people coming to Parangtritis beach wearing her favorite color.

 Ride Along Parangtritis Shoreline

 There are ways to explore Parangtritis beach from end to end aside from walking.
-Using an ATV (all-terrain vehicles), ride along the 7-km long shoreline while enjoying the sea breeze.
+Using an ATV (all-terrain vehicle), ride along the 7-km long shoreline while enjoying the sea breeze.

-For shorter track visitor can try andong instead.
+For a shorter track, visitors could try andong instead.
 It’s a traditional Javanese carriage pulled by a horse.
-Make sure to pick a horse who looks like it’s treated well by its owner.
+Make sure to pick a horse that looks like it’s treated well by its owner.

 Volcanic Sand & Indian Ocean’s Waves

-The strong waves of the Indian Ocean are clearly not for beginner swimmers, but visitors still can play with the waves.
-Do not go too far into the sea and remember the warning.
+While the strong waves of the Indian Ocean are clearly not for beginner swimmers.
+But visitors are still allowed to play with the waves.
+Be careful and do not go too far into the sea and remember the warning.
 No green at the beach.
 Lying on the sand and sunbath can also be a good idea.
 Pick a serene spot, and get immersed in nothing but the sound of the sea.

 Do not rush to leave without staying for the sunset.
 Parangtritis beach gets the crowd around the evening.
 And it’s all for the right reason.
 Join a flock of people to witness this show of nature.

 For the best view, climb into the hill where the Queen of South Resort is set.
-It is located on the eastern side of the beach, where paragliding activity takes place.
+The hill is located on the eastern side of the beach.
+The same spot with paragliding flying point.

 Parachuting & Paragliding

 Paragliding or parachuting has recently become a popular extreme activity to try at Parangtritis beach.
-Parachuting costs IDR 350k per session.
-Everyone can go parachuting, even a beginner.
-There’s an instructor who will fly in tandem with beginner-fliers.
+To try Parachuting prepare Rp350.000 for 1 session.
+Everyone can try parachuting, even a beginner.
+There will be an instructor who will fly in tandem with beginner fliers.

 Glide up in the air for a good 15 minutes with various adrenaline-driven flight styles.
-Enjoy views of the Indian ocean and coastline along Bantul from a height.
-Blue ocean stretches far into the horizon and the strong waves chase each other.
+Enjoy views of the Indian Ocean and coastline along Bantul from a height.
+The Blue ocean stretches far into the horizon and the strong waves chase each other.
 They surely will make an unforgettable sight.

 Parangtritis Waterfall is situated at the eastern end of the coast.
 It’s far enough to walk, visitors might consider using an Andong service to get there.
 Water flows through cascading rocks from a height of 20 m into the sea.
-It adds up the beauty of the beach, while also adds a new kind of experience for tourists.
+It adds to the beauty of the beach, while also adding a new kind of experience for tourists.

 How To Get To Parangtritis Beach

-Because it’s a famous tourists spot, it’s easy to reach Parangtritis Beach.
+Because it’s a famous tourist spot, it’s easy to reach Parangtritis Beach.
 From Yogyakarta, hop into any Trans Jogja Bus heading to Giwangan Bus Station.
 From there, take a bus to Parangtritis Beach.
-The fare is affordable at IDR 10,000.
-The journey usually takes 1,5 hour from Jogjakarta.
+The fare is affordable at Rp10.000.
+The journey usually takes 1,5 hours from Jogjakarta.

-Tourists can also rent private vehicles, a motorbike or a car.
+Tourists can also rent private vehicles, motorbikes, or cars.
 Private vehicles are faster, more flexible, and more convenient.
-Renting is also affordable, around IDR 400k for a seven-seater car and IDR 65k for a motorbike.
+Renting is also affordable, around Rp400.000 for a seven-seater car and Rp65.000 for a motorbike.
 Using private vehicles, the journey to Parangtritis Beach takes less than an hour.